What is a Fully Developed Claim (FDC)?

 Can I submit an FDC for an appeal?

-The FDC program is for initial claims.
+The FDC program is primarily for initial medical evaluations.
 The appeals process has its own set of procedures and timelines, such as Supplemental Claims, Higher-Level Reviews, and Board Appeals.